CracktheDom/terraform-beginner-bootcamp-2023/journal/week1.md

 ## Implementing CloudFront continued
 + set content type of `aws_s3_object` for **index.html** & **error.html**, so CF will serve document instead of download it when accessing CF url

++ Here is an explanation of how CloudFront recaches new files uploaded to an S3 origin:

+  - By default, CloudFront will only recache an object from the origin if it is already in the edge cache and the file is overwritten in S3.

+  - When an existing file is updated in S3, CloudFront gets an HTTP 304 Not Modified response indicating the file was changed.
+This triggers recaching.

+  - However, for new files uploaded to S3 that are not already cached in CloudFront, no 304 status is returned.

+  - To get CloudFront to recache new objects:

+    - You can invalidate the object explicitly using the CloudFront API or AWS CLI.
+This recaches immediately.

+    - Use versioned S3 objects.
+Uploading a new object version triggers recaching.

+    - Set a Cache-Control max-age=0 header when uploading.
+This forces CloudFront to revalidate on next fetch.

+    - Use the s3:ObjectCreated:* event to trigger a Lambda@Edge function to invalidate the new object.

+  - You can also set a CloudFront default TTL of 0 to force all objects to be requeried from the origin frequently.
+But this impacts performance.

++ So in summary, new files require extra steps to trigger immediate recaching compared to updating existing cached files.
+But options exist to force CloudFront to fetch new objects.

+When to CloudFront is configured correctly, the index.html will be served.

 ![pic of accessing CFD successfully](../assets/CFD-success.png)

 ## References